Putin puts nuclear forces on high alert, escalating tensions

 White House press secretary Jen Psaki said Putin is resorting to a pattern he used in the weeks before launching the invasion, “which is to manufacture threats that don’t exist in order to justify further aggression.”
 She told ABC’s “This Week” that Russia has not been under threat from NATO or Ukraine.

-“And we’re going to stand up,” Psaki said, adding: “We have the ability to defend ourselves, but we also need to call out what we’re seeing here.”
+“We have the ability to defend ourselves, but we also need to call out what we’re seeing here,” Psaki said.

-NATO Secretary-General Jens Stoltenberg told CNN, in reaction to Putin’s decision to put Russia’s nuclear forces on high alert: “This is dangerous rhetoric.
+NATO Secretary-General Jens Stoltenberg told CNN, in reaction to Russia’s nuclear alert: “This is dangerous rhetoric.
 This is a behavior which is irresponsible.”

 The practical meaning of Putin’s order was not immediately clear.
 Russia and the United States typically have land- and submarine-based nuclear forces on alert and prepared for combat at all times, but nuclear-capable bombers and other aircraft are not.